Functions on Irreducible Components of the Emerton-Gee Stack: Introduction

-by \cite[Theorem 7.4.2]{localmodels}, where $\widetilde{\cC}_\sigma$ is certain closed subspace of $\widetilde{\Fl}= I_1\setminus LG$, a $T$-torsor of the affine flag variety $\Fl$.
-Now, again by the above theorem, if the genericity assumption is fulfilled, then the above surjection is an isomorphism.
+where $\widetilde{\cC}_\sigma$ is certain closed subspace of $\widetilde{\Fl}= I_1\setminus LG$, a $T$-torsor of the affine flag variety $\Fl$.
+Now, again by \cite[Theorem 7.4.2]{localmodels}, if the genericity assumption is fulfilled, then the above surjection is an isomorphism.
 Therefore

 and it is the latter object that we will be computing.
 This computation relies on various open charts of $\tld{\cC}_\sigma$ that will be introduced in Section \ref{section:open-charts}.
 The identification of $\cO(\tld{\cC}_\sigma)^T$ proceeds in three steps: \begin{enumerate} \item We first exhibit an open $\tld{U}_{s_w} \hookrightarrow \widetilde{\cC}_\sigma$ and compute $\cO(\tld{U}_{s_w})^{T}\cong \bF[x_1^{\pm 1},...,x_n^{\pm 1}]$.
 We will also compute $T$-invariant sections on some closely related auxiliary charts.
 This is done in sections \ref{Simple upper bound} and \ref{section:auxiliary-charts}. \item We consider a larger open $\tld{U}_{s_w} \hookrightarrow \tld{U} \hookrightarrow \widetilde{\cC}_\sigma$ and compute via the first step that $\cO(\tld{U})^T\hookrightarrow\cO(\tld{U}_{s_w})^{T}$ is precisely $\bF[x_1,..., x_{n-1}, x_n^{\pm 1}]\hookrightarrow \bF[x_1^{\pm 1},...,x_n^{\pm 1}]$.
 This is Section \ref{section:step2}.
 Note that we will exhibit the functions $x_i$ as certain minors here. \item By the last step we have $\cO(\widetilde{\cC}_\sigma)^{T} \hookrightarrow \cO(\tld{U})^{T}\cong \bF[x_1,..., x_{n-1}, x_n^{\pm 1}]$ and we have to show that this injection is in fact an isomorphism, i.e. we show that each $T$-invariant function on $\tld{U}$ can be extended to a $T$-invariant function on $\widetilde{\cC}_\sigma$.
 This is Section \ref{section:step3}, which relies on Demazure resolutions that we study in Appendix \ref{demazure-resolutions}.
 The core arguments about extending functions are actually in Section \ref{Extending functions}. \end{enumerate} In Sections \ref{section:upper-bounds} and \ref{section:step3} as well as Appendix \ref{demazure-resolutions}, we actually keep the assumption that $K = \bQ_p$ to simplify the main arguments.
 The extension to the general case is done in Section \ref{section:general-case}.
 This is largely just a matter of extra bookkeeping, and reducing to the case $K = \bQ_p$ where possible.